St. Patrick’s Day 2017

 Grab dinner at The Galway Arms!
 Enjoy Scottish smoked salmon, Guiness beef stew, traditional sheperd’s pie or their signature Galway burger including Smithwick’s-infused barbeque sauce.
 Sample Irish whiskeys such as Tullamore Dew, Powers, or Bushmills along with Bailey’s and Glenkinchie scotch.
 Only a 7 minute walk from The Belden Stratford.

 Stop by Quigley’s for live music and soccer scores!
 Located in the historic Jefferson Hill building, built in 1845, the pub includes antique bookcases and fireplaces shipped from Dublin along with traditional Irish print-lined walls.
 The food menu includes festive fare such as Irish chips, reuben rolls and corned beef bites, while the drink menu boasts beers such as Guiness, Harp and Smithwicks.
-Only an 8 minute drive from Iroquis Club or a 10 minute drive from Dwell at Naperville.
+Only a 10 minute drive from Dwell at Naperville.